Etching: The process of decoration by the use of acids. The silver is covered

 Egg Cup: Individual ovoid cups on a stand in which to hold eggs in their shell, usually soft boiled.

 Egg-cup Frame: A frame for holding multiple egg cups and spoons.

-would be put inside the coddler, boiling water was then poured in and a burner lit.
-The eggs would
+Eggs would be put inside the coddler, boiling water was then poured in and a spirit burner lit.

 Engraving: A process of decoration done by cutting shallow lines and grooves into

 the surface of the metal with engraving tools or a drill, reproducing artwork that has